MattIPv4/hacktoberfest-data/README.dot.md

   ({{= p(item[1] / data.Users.totalUsersCompleted) }} of completed users)
 {{~ }}

-This year for Hacktoberfest 2021, users had to submit PRs/MRs to participating projects during October that then had to be accepted by maintainers during October.
+This year for Hacktoberfest, users had to submit PRs/MRs to participating projects during October that then had to be accepted by maintainers during October.
 If a user submitted four or more PRs/MRs, then they completed Hacktoberfest.
 However, not everyone hits the 4 PR/MR target, with some falling short, but many also going beyond the target and contributing further.